 Nissan

 A truly global automotive company, Nissan joined the MIT LGO partnership in 2019.
 Based on the principles of lean production that inspired the launch of LGO, today Nissan operates the highest-volume automotive assembly plant in North America, and is a pioneer in the Industrial Internet of Things.
-As a partner, Nissan offers LGO internships in a wide range of fields within their manufacturing and supply chain network.
+As a partner, Nissan offers LGO internships in a wide range of fields, from autonomous vehicle implementation to systems optimization and data analytics throughout manufacturing and supply chain networks.
 Nissan also recruits LGOs to join the growing group of program alumni within the company.
-Internships will address such topics as technology-driven automatic quality inspection, simulations to identify bottlenecks and reduce downtime, and paint chemistry process improvements.
+Internships offer broad-based, hands-on experience, including tackling end-to-end sustainability challenges, developing and testing simulations to identify system bottlenecks, and adopting cutting-edge technology in a manufacturing environment.

 David Walker (LGO ’13)

-Previous studies: Duke, Mechanical Engineering and Materials Science
+Previous studies: Duke University, Mechanical Engineering and Materials Science

 After a career in aerospace prior to LGO, David hired on with Nissan in 2013, starting as a program manager on the Nissan Altima and LEAF programs before a role as a manufacturing manager in Nissan’s plant in Smyrna, Tennessee, just outside his home town of Nashville.
 Since 2017, David has overseen the launch of new models and started up a new paint line in a plant outside of Newcastle upon Tyne in the UK, before returning to the United States for engineering and strategic roles.